drhayes/drhayes.io/src/blog/webmentions-in-11ty.md

 };
 ```

-{% infoAside "Wait, what's a global data file?" %}
+{% aside "Wait, what's a global data file?" %}

 Eleventy has this thing called [the data cascade](https://www.11ty.dev/docs/data-cascade/).
 Eleventy gathers data from multiple sources before sending it to your template when it renders.

 Here's a link to their documentation about global data files: <https://www.11ty.dev/docs/data-global/>

-{% endinfoAside %}
+{% endaside %}

-I'm using the `@11ty/eleventy-fetch` package so my builds don't yank on the webmentions.io API too much during development; it caches responses.
+I'm using the `@11ty/eleventy-fetch` package so my builds don't yank on the webmention.io API too much during development; it caches responses.
 The `WEBMENTION_IO_TOKEN` is an environment variable that I have set in my local development so I can see webmentions in dev.
 It's also set as an environment variable in [Netlify](https://www.netlify.com/) when it builds my site.

 So now all my templates have a `webmentions` variable available with data for the whole site.
 That's okay, but if I'm within the context of a single page I want to only show webmentions for that page.